171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
-[ParallelCoordinatesExtraction](/PythonicAPI/ParallelCoordinatesExtraction) | Extract data based on a selection in a Parallel Coordinates View.
 [ParallelCoordinatesView](/PythonicAPI/InfoVis/ParallelCoordinatesView) | How to use Parallel Coordinates View to plot and compare data set attributes.

 ## PyQt